Radio France: Budget

+When Television licence was repealed in 2022, it was decided that it would be financed through a portion of VAT (4 B€ per year for both France Télévisions and Radio France).

 Group activities

 Information and investigation

 The investigation unit of Radio France, the usual name of the investigation and investigation department of Radio France, is divided into three poles: production, digital, and investigation.
 This last pole includes five investigators.

 The investigation unit has been a partner of Disclose since 2018.

 Regular and event-based partnerships

 When the news so requires, Radio France stations resort to event programming, which is no longer subject to the program schedules.
 These events, whether political, economic, societal, cultural or sporting, can be found in the pages retracing the annual chronologies of the radio media.

 Broadcasting

 Analogue broadcasting

 Since 1975, Radio France has been broadcasting in FM on almost the entire territory.

 Radio France broadcast between 1975 and 2016 in AM: France Inter GO (1939–2016); France Inter PO (1956–1996); France Inter OC (1975–1981), France Culture PO (1975–1980); Radio Bleu PO (1980–2000); France Info PO (2000–2016).